top of page

 solutions for government reform

 Citizens United v.
-Federal Election Commission, a 2010 Supreme Court case involving the regulation of political campaign spending by organizations, is one of the Court’s worst decisions of all time.
-The Court made a grave error with the Citizens United decision, and we should work hard to see it overturned.
+Federal Election Commission (FEC), a 2010 Supreme Court case involving the regulation of political campaign spending by organizations, is one of the Court’s worst decisions of all time.

 In the decision, the Supreme Court held, in a 5–4 vote, that the Free Speech clause of the First Amendment prohibits the government from restricting independent expenditures for communications by nonprofit corporations, for-profit corporations, labor unions, and other associations – meaning these organizations can now spend unlimited amounts of money on political activities as long as they don’t give money directly to political candidates and their spending is not coordinated with any candidate (a “prohibition” that is a total joke).